Thomas the Apostle: Feast days

 Thomas is also associated with the "Arabian" (or "Arapet") icon of the Theotokos (Mother of God), which is commemorated on 6 September.
 He is also associated with the Cincture of the Theotokos, which is commemorated on August 31.

 The Malankara Orthodox Church celebrates his feast on three days, 3 July (in memory of the relic translation to Edessa, modern Şanlıurfa), 18 December (the Day he was lanced), and 21 December (when he died).

 Later history and traditions

 The Passing of Mary, adjudged heretical by Pope Gelasius I in 494, was attributed to Joseph of Arimathea.
 The document states that Thomas was the only witness of the Assumption of Mary into heaven.
-The other apostles were miraculously transported to Jerusalem to witness her death.
+The other apostles were miraculously transported to Jerusalem to witness her assumption.
 Thomas was left in India, but after her first burial, he was transported to her tomb, where he witnessed her bodily assumption into heaven, from which she dropped her girdle.
 In an inversion of the story of Thomas' doubts, the other apostles are skeptical of Thomas' story until they see the empty tomb and the girdle.
 Thomas' receipt of the girdle is commonly depicted in medieval and pre-Council of Trent Renaissance art.